- The Food and Drug Administration is limiting the use of the drug Aduhelm to treat Alzheimer’s disease.

 That decision could reduce access to the drug even more.

-The revelations prompted officials at the Cleveland Clinic in Ohio and the Mount Sinai medical complex in New York to announce this week that they will not treat people with Aduhelm.
+The revelations prompted officials at the Cleveland Clinic in Ohio and the Mount Sinai medical complex in New York to announce in July 2021 that they will not treat people with Aduhelm.

-Officials in the Alzheimer’s community have expressed support for the FDA’s latest decision while medical professionals remain careful about whom they suggest the drug could benefit.
+Officials in the Alzheimer’s community expressed support last summer for the FDA’s latest decision while medical professionals remain careful about whom they suggest the drug could benefit.

 “This is not far enough.
 They really should reconsider their decision and take it off the market,” Dr. Lon Schneider, director of the California Alzheimer’s Disease Center at the University of Southern California, told Healthline.